Southern Electricity Supply: Port Kembla thermal power station and its network

 Erection of the No.1 coal jetty, at Port Kembla, with its electrically powered coal handling equipment, necessitated the construction of the coal-fired Port Kembla power station, which opened in 1915.
 Capable of generating an excess of electricity, it was soon also supplying nearby industries and towns with electricity.
 In 1919, an agreement was made to supply Wollongong, and supply of bulk electricity commenced in 1921.
+An agreement was also reached with the Central Illawarra council covering areas such as Dapto.

 In 1925, PWD received approval for a new transmission line from Port Kembla to towns further south (Gerringong, Berry and Nowra) an initiative referred to as the South Coast Electricity Supply Scheme.
 Expansion of the Port Kembla power station and a number of new transmission lines to surrounding districts were authorised, under the Public Works (Port Kembla Electricity) Act, in April 1929.
 It authorised new lines that expanded the Port Kembla system to Jervis Bay, and the Southern Highlands and Picton.

 By 1935, various municipalities of the Southern Highlands, were taking bulk electrical power from Port Kembla, and the name Southern Electrical Supply was sometimes being used, informally, to describe the network feeding that area.

+Northern Illawarra and colliery power stations

+In the northern part of the Illawarra, North Illawarra municipality (Fairy Meadow to Bellambi) and Bulli Shire (Woonona to Helensburgh) had electricity undertakings that were supplied with electricity by local collieries, at various times including South Bulli Colliery, Corrimal-Balgownie Colliery, Corrimal Coke Works, Bellambi Colliery, and the Metropolitan Colliery.
+The earlier of these arrangements predated the opening of the Port Kembla power station, but continued into the 1940s.
+The North Bulli Colliery at Coledale also had a powerhouse—generating up to both 200 kW of 250 V d.c. and 500 kVA of 2200 V 60 Hz a.c—but it does not seem to have supplied consumers.

+When the two local government areas amalgamated, with Wollongong and the Shire of Central Illawarra, to become the City of Greater Wollongong, in 1947, their power supply arrangements changed, to a single county council covering Greater Wollongong and Shellharbour (lllawarra County Council), the combined network of which was already partially supplied from the Port Kembla power station.
+In addition, at least as late as 1951, the collieries—Corrimal Coal and Coke, South Bulli colliery (Bellambi Coal Co.), and Metropolitan Coal Company—were still supplying bulk electricity to the council network at 6.6 kV.
+However, by then, the collieries were no longer able to meet the rising demand.